 An apparent mindset Howard adopted during his lone season with the Lakers.

 “Not to allow whatever is being said to affect who I am as a person,” Howard said.
 “I’ll continue to lead this team despite whatever is going on in the inside.
 I’m going to be that guy for the team.
-We have a lot of young players who look up to me and it’s my job not let whatever happens on the floor outside the locker room affect who I am.”
+We have a lot of young players who look up to me and it’s my job not to let whatever happens on the floor outside the locker room affect who I am.”

 The Howard-Bryant relationship affected him plenty.